Best Beaches in West Maui Top Guide 2025

 Kamehameha Iki Park Beach, aka Armory Park

 On the south side of Lahaina, near Feast of Lele, discover the historical Kamehameha Iki Park Beach.
-Apart from its ample parking—a welcome convenience for beachgoers—this location resonates with the rich history of Hawaii.
-This is where Kamehameha made his home after he succeeded in uniting the Hawaiian Islands.
+Apart from its ample parking—a welcome convenience for beachgoers—this location resonates with Hawaii’s rich history.
+This is where Kamehameha made his home after he united the Hawaiian Islands.
 It’s an awe-inspiring feeling standing on the same sands where history was shaped.

 Additionally, this beach offers two distinct surf breaks.
 To the south lies the Shark Pit, notorious for its dangerous currents.
 I’d strongly advise tourists to steer clear of this spot.

 On the contrary, the northern break, known as Lahaina Breakwall, presents a starkly different picture.
-With its gentle waves, it’s an ideal spot for amateur surfers.
-So much so numerous surf schools choose this tranquil setting for their lessons.
+With its gentle waves, it’s an ideal spot for amateur surfers, so much so that numerous surf schools choose this tranquil setting for their lessons.

 Olowalu Shoreline